peterboyer/restful-api-design-tips/README.md

 ## Use More of your "Route-Space"

 You should aim to **keep your API as flat as possible** and not crowd your resource paths.
-Allow yourself to provide flat routes to all update/delete your resources such as in the case of posts having comments, allow `/posts/:id/comments` to fetch the comments for a post based on relationship, but also offer `/comments/:id` to allow editing of comments without needing a handle for the post for every single route.
+Allow yourself to provide root-level endpoints for all of your resources for when you eventually must update/delete them.
+For example, the case of a post having comments, allow `GET /posts/:id/comments` to fetch the comments for a post based on that relationship, but also offer `PATCH /comments/:id` to allow editing of comments without needing to track the id  for that post for every single route.

 - **Longer paths for creating/fetching** nested resources by relationship
 - **Shorter paths for updating/deleting** resources based on their `id`.

-### Use the Authorisation Context to Filter
+### Use the Authorisation context to Filter

-When it comes to providing an endpoint to access all of a user's own resources (e.g. all my own posts) you might end up with many ways to provide that information, it's up to you what best suits your application.
+When it comes to providing an endpoint to access to all of a user's own resources (e.g. all my own posts) you may end up with many ways to serve that information; it's up to you what best suits your application.

 1. Nest a `/posts` relationship under `/me` with `GET /me/posts`, or
 2. Use the existing `/posts` endpoint but filter with query string, `GET /posts?user=<id of self>`, or